-- A. Board Support: Arbor will provide administrative support to the Board of Directors consistent with the provisions of this agreement and the job description for CCPDC Executive Director attached hereto and made a part hereof as Exhibit "A". - B. Financial Record Keeping: Arbor will provide financial record keeping to CCPDC and shall provide CCPDC with periodic financial reports as directed by the Board and shall ensure that CCPDC complies with all Authority Budget Office requirements and guidelines. - C. Planning/Policy Assistance: Arbor will provide the board with general planning and policy assistance to determine program needs and prioritize the use of resources. - D. Outreach and Technical Assistance: Arbor will provide technical assistance to CCPDC, home owners, developers and contractors interested in participating in residential/commercial improvement programs and financing opportunities.
+- A. Board Support: Arbor will provide administrative support to the Board of Directors consistent with the provisions of this agreement and the job description for CCPDC Executive Director attached hereto and made a part hereof as Exhibit "A". - B. Financial Record Keeping: Arbor will provide financial record keeping to CCPDC and shall provide CCPDC with periodic financial reports as directed by the Board and shall ensure that CCPDC complies with all Authority Budget Office requirements and guidelines.
+Arbor shall be responsible for annual reporting to the Authorities Budget Office. - C. Planning/Policy Assistance: Arbor will provide the board with general planning and policy assistance to determine program needs and prioritize the use of resources. - D. Outreach and Technical Assistance: Arbor will provide technical assistance to CCPDC, home owners, developers and contractors interested in participating in residential/commercial improvement programs and financing opportunities.
 This assistance may take the form of outreach, training sessions, consultations, and referrals to the appropriate agencies or service providers. - E. Project Development and Program Management: Arbor will execute the work plan described in the grant application in collaboration with CCPDC.
-Additionally, Arbor will facilitate discussions among property owners, developers, and investors to improve properties in the target areas.
 Arbor will determine and administer the financial assistance provided in accordance with guidelines established by the grant.
 Arbor will assist with any housing study needs, and collaborate with county and city partners. - F. Construction, Demolition, and Rehabilitation Oversite: Arbor will manage, coordinate, and facilitate the construction, demolition, and rehabilitation efforts of the grant on behalf of CCPDC.
-This may include, but is not limited to working with contractors, performing inspections of construction/ demolition progress, ensuring property testing is performed, select contractors, identify potential properties for CCPDC to acquire, sale/disposition of properties, and other grant requirements - G. General Management and Related Work: Arbor will perform general management on behalf of CCPDC.
-Arbor will perform related work not contemplated or enumerated herein on behalf of CCPDC, as there may be additional work unknown to either party during the production of this agreement, but required under the grant. - H. Receipt and payment of funds of the grant: Arbor acknowledged that it will not place any funds of or due to CCPDC with its own, and will promptly surrender any receipts to CCPDC so that such funds may be deposited in CCPDC's account in an authorized depository and under the exclusive control of the duly authorized officers(s) of CCPDC. - Office Space and Staff: Arbor shall provide for office space in the City of Elmira and shall ensure adequate staffing patterns at this space to provide services as contemplated by this agreement. - J. Legal Services: CCPDC shall provide for the provisions for legal services and shall pay the fees required to represent the operational and administrative interest of CCPDC. - K. Budget: The budget attached hereto and made a part hereof as Exhibit "B" shall represent the fee for service that shall be paid to Arbor in the performance of the agreement.
+This may include, but is not limited to working with contractors, performing inspections of construction/ demolition progress, ensuring property testing is performed, selecting contractors, identifying potential properties for CCPDC to acquire, sale/disposition of properties, and other grant requirements. - G. General Management and Related Work: Arbor will perform general management on behalf of CCPDC.
+Arbor will perform related work not contemplated or enumerated herein on behalf of CCPDC, as there may be additional work unknown to either party during the production of this agreement, but required under the grant. - H. Receipt and payment of funds of the grant: Arbor acknowledged that it will not place any funds of or due to CCPDC with its own, and will promptly surrender any receipts to CCPDC so that such funds may be deposited in CCPDC's account in an authorized depository and under the exclusive control of the duly authorized officers(s) of CCPDC. - Budget: The budget attached hereto and made a part hereof as Exhibit "B" shall represent the fee for service that shall be paid to Arbor in the performance of the agreement.